 BrightRidge entered into a ten-year loan, including a one-year deferral, agreement with an international manufacturing company in January 2021 for \$1,000,000, which pertained to an equivalent note payable to the United States Department of Agriculture (USDA), Rural Economic Development from federal grant funds received for pass-through to this international manufacturing company (see Note 8).
 BrightRidge is obligated to USDA Rural Economic Development, and this manufacturing company is obligated to BrightRidge.
 The note is receivable \$9,259 per month for 120 months, bearing no interest.
-Management deems the imputed interest due on the June 30, 2023 balance of \$824,074 receivable and related payable (Note 8) amounts to be immaterial.
+Management deems the imputed interest due on the June 30, 2024 balance of \$712,963 receivable and related payable (Note 8) amounts to be immaterial.
 In conjunction with the note receivable from the international manufacturing company above, BrightRidge was named as beneficiary in an irrevocable standby commercial letter of credit from a local financial institution in the amount of \$1,000,000 on January 4, 2021 (start of Year 1) with a current expiration date in January 2031.
 The amount of the bond declines based on a schedule over the 10 years, being reduced as the company pays down the amount of the security.
-The contract will automatically renew for up to nine additional consecutive one-year periods, with annual reductions in amount to coincide with the aforementioned matching note payable balance to USDA Rural Economic Development over the tenyear term of that note, with the remainder commitment by contract year, with maturities as follows at June 30, 2023:
+The contract will automatically renew for up to nine additional consecutive one-year periods, with annual reductions in amount to coincide with the aforementioned matching note payable balance to USDA Rural Economic Development over the ten-year term of that note, with the remainder commitment by contract year.